tolauwae/phd-thesis/src/foundations/foundations.typ

 == Semantics of debuggers

-Before we can begin to reason about the correctness of debuggers, we need to establish their formal semantics.
+Before we can begin to reason about the correctness of manual online debuggers, we need to establish their formal semantics.
 Unfortunately, defining the semantics of debuggers has always received less attention than formalizations for programming languages or compilers @da-silva92:correctness.
 This lack of interest, has resulted in quite a sparse collection of existing semantics, which focus on very different aspects, and are defined in very different ways.
 To this day, there is no clear consensus on what constitutes correctness for debuggers, or even, which are the essential aspects for a tool to fall under the broad category of debuggers.